The Professional Me

 - etc etc etc … there’s a lot involved in this job.
 It’s pretty amazing though.
 Did I mention, best job in the world?

-Before that, I was an English teacher at Evans High School, Blacktown, from Term 2 2006 to 2017.
+Before that, I was a teacher at Evans High School, Blacktown, from Term 2 2006 to 2017.

 From 2016 – 2013, my duties included:

 - 2IC of faculty

 - Head Teacher English (Relieving)